Second Industrial Revolution: Socio-economic impacts

 The factory system centralized production in separate buildings funded and directed by specialists (as opposed to work at home).
 The division of labor made both unskilled and skilled labor more productive, and led to a rapid growth of population in industrial centers.
 The shift away from agriculture toward industry had occurred in Britain by the 1730s, when the percentage of the working population engaged in agriculture fell below 50%, a development that would only happen elsewhere (the Low Countries) in the 1830s and '40s.
 By 1890, the figure had fallen to under 10% and the vast majority of the British population was urbanized.
 This milestone was reached by the Low Countries and the US in the 1950s.

 Like the first industrial revolution, the second supported population growth and saw most governments protect their national economies with tariffs.
 Britain retained its belief in free trade throughout this period.
 The wide-ranging social impact of both revolutions included the remaking of the working class as new technologies appeared.
 The changes resulted in the creation of a larger, increasingly professional, middle class, the decline of child labor and the dramatic growth of a consumer-based, material culture.

 By 1900, the leaders in industrial production was Britain with 24% of the world total, followed by the US (19%), Germany (13%), Russia (9%) and France (7%).
 Europe together accounted for 62%.

-The great inventions and innovations of the Second Industrial Revolution are part of our modern life.
+The inventions and innovations of the Second Industrial Revolution are a part of our modern life.
 They continued to be drivers of the economy until after WWII.
-Major innovations occurred in the post-war era, some of which are: computers, semiconductors, the fiber optic network and the Internet, cellular telephones, combustion turbines (jet engines) and the Green Revolution.
+Some notable post-war innovations include computers, semiconductors, the fiber optic network, the Internet, cellular telephones, combustion turbines (jet engines), and the Green Revolution.
 Although commercial aviation existed before WWII, it became a major industry after the war.